Complete the email form below and the link to the content you were reading will be sent to the email address you provide.

 Collective bargaining is an ongoing process which continually evolves, gaining more protections and better working conditions for education workers over time.

 Collective bargaining fills in gaps in existing laws.
 In addition to covering specific areas where teachers are not protected by law (such as minimum wage and maximum hours of work), your collective agreement can give you additional protection beyond the basics already provided by human rights law and occupational health and safety legislation.
-For example, some bargainers have begun to incorporate provisions to help protect teachers from communicable diseases in the workplace (such as Fifth Disease).
+For example, most collective agreements have incorporated provisions to help protect teachers from communicable diseases in the workplace (such as Fifth Disease).

 Collective bargaining is flexible enough to respond to changing realities.
 When provincially-mandated report cards were introduced a few years ago, bargainers responded by beginning to build protections into collective agreements.
 For example, some teachers now have ample notice of report card deadlines, and time set aside for the completion of report cards.
 Some long-term occasional teachers now have paid time to complete report cards after their assignments have ended.